Sualjohn/Geolocation/README.md

 # Geolocation
-Find coordinates and the driving distances between locations using Python, Pandas, and Geopy
+Find coordinates and the driving distances between locations using Python, Pandas, and the Google Maps API

-The goal of this code is to import a csv or Excel file and add the latitude, longitude and driving distance between origin and destination to the dataframe.
+The goal of this code is to import a csv or Excel file and add the latitude, longitude, and driving distance between origin and destination to the dataframe.
 The file should contain at least a column with origin address data and one with destination address data.
-In the example code, both the origin and destination contain a column for country, city, and postal code.
+In the sample data, both the origin and destination contain a column for country, city, and postal code.
-This code users the Google Maps API, but it should work with other geocoders as well.